ucdavis-bioinformatics-training/2020-Bioinformatics_Prerequisites_Workshop/software_install/conda.md

 Solving environment: done
 </div>

 You will see a bunch of messages about packages being installed, and then it will ask you if you want to initialize Miniconda3.
 Type "yes".
-The initialization just creates a file called "\~/.bashrc" which we will need to source to initialize:
+The initialization just creates a file called "\~/.bashrc" which we will need to source to actually initialize:

 	source ~/.bashrc